top of page

 Fabulous movie available on various streaming services!https://www.wretchesandjabberers.org/

-Our community often turns to experts in autism education and therapy for support, but their sharing and sensationalizing the Telepathy Tapes is concerning.
-It is critical for experts to highlight the risks.
-Their critical analysis can instead guide conversations back to what genuinely benefits autistic individuals.
+Our community often turns to experts in autism education and therapy for guidance.
+However, the uncritical sharing of the Telepathy Tapes by these experts is concerning.
+It is crucial for experts to emphasize the risks involved.
+Their critical analysis should guide conversations back to what truly benefits autistic individuals.

-We need passionate supporters to articulate the importance of maintaining effective communication methods like spelling and keyboarding, while also cautioning against the potential dangers of unverified research.
+We need passionate advocates who can articulate the importance of maintaining effective communication methods like spelling and keyboarding.
+At the same time, we must caution against the potential dangers of unverified research.

 As advocates for autism, we must unite against the flashy allure of sensationalism.
-We need to promote effective methods like spelling and keyboarding that have empowered many within our community by celebrating its' integrity.
-Together, we can foster open conversations about communication strategies and create environments where valid research is celebrated.
+We should promote effective methods like spelling and keyboarding, which have empowered many within our community, while celebrating their integrity.
+Together, we can foster open conversations about communication strategies and create environments that prioritize valid research over sensational claims.

-The Telepathy Tapes may appear fascinating, but our focus should remain on empowering individuals to have the nonverbal communication methods so vital to their self-esteem, personal autonomy, and inclusion in our society.
-Let us move forward with purpose, affirming the importance of authentic communication for all minimally verbal autistic individuals without clouding it with extremely controversial and unverified research.
+The Telepathy Tapes may seem captivating, but our focus must remain on empowering individuals through essential nonverbal communication methods.
+These methods are vital for self-esteem, personal autonomy, and inclusion in our society.
+We must move forward with purpose, affirming the importance of authentic communication for all minimally verbal autistic individuals, without clouding it by controversial and unverified research.

 Final Thoughts

-While exploring new frontiers of our brains can be appealing, we must take a skeptical approach when they threaten techniques that have empowered so many minimally verbal autistic individuals.
-The Telepathy Tapes have sparked a necessary conversation within our community— they have raised awareness of autistic individuals' use of spelling and/or keyboarding to communicate.
+Exploring new frontiers of our understanding can be appealing.
+However, we must approach such topics skeptically when they threaten techniques that have empowered many minimally verbal autistic individuals.
+The Telepathy Tapes have sparked a necessary dialogue within our community; they have raised awareness of the use of spelling and keyboarding for communication.

 Barbara Avila.
 M.S.
 Autism Consultant, Author, and Trainer